xian-ran/prestackPro-Manual/spectral-decomposition.md

 ## Restoring a Blend

 Load a saved map into the Data Pool.
 Drag and drop the saved map into the Map window.
 The initial display if the standard Map window display \(for seismic/horizons etc.\).
-To switch it to the RGB blend display click on the RGB blend icon beneath the name of the saved map in the data tree.
+To switch it to the RGB blend display click on the **RGB blend icon** beneath the name of the saved map in the data tree.
 The RGB blend will be restored exactly as it was saved - with the same frequencies and histogram settings.

 ![](/assets/sp_07_restoringablend.png)

+_Loading a saved spectral decomposition map_

 ## Blending Non-Frequency Volumes